1st Sussex Engineers: Normandy

 For the Normandy landings, XII CTRE's field companies were loaned to the assaulting divisions as obstacle clearance parties.
-Shortly after 07.45 on 6 June (D-Day) 262 Fd Co landed with troops of 3rd Canadian Division on Juno Beach, 263 Fd Co with 5th Assault Regiment, RE, supporting 3rd British Division on Sword Beach and 280 Fd Co with 6th Assault Regiment, RE, supporting 50th (Northumbrian) Infantry Division on Gold Beach.
+Shortly after 07.45 on 6 June (D-Day) 262 Fd Co (O.C., Major C.B.
+Stone, R.E.) landed with troops of 3rd Canadian Division on Juno Beach, 263 Fd Co with 5th Assault Regiment, RE, supporting 3rd British Division on Sword Beach and 280 Fd Co with 6th Assault Regiment, RE, supporting 50th (Northumbrian) Infantry Division on Gold Beach.
 Once ashore, the sappers began the dangerous task of clearing the beach obstacles before they were covered by the rising tide, and constructing exits so the follow-up troops could quickly get into action.
 At Colleville-sur-Orne 263 Fd Co's sappers had to clear snipers from nearby houses while working on the exits, then cleared a nearby glider landing zone.

 From 7 to 10 June 263 Fd Co operated raft ferries at Bénouville, then on 10 and 11 June it assisted 71 Fd Co in building two Class 40 bridges ('London I & II') to duplicate Pegasus and Ranville bridges across the River Orne and Caen Canal.
 On 8 June 262 Fd Co established company HQ at Bernieres while the platoons continued beach clearance.
 They reverted to XII CTRE command around 11 June, and spent the rest of the campaign clearing roads of mines and debris, filling craters and minor bridgebuilding.
 265 Field Park Co and the rear parties of the field companies joined the unit later.
 265 Field Park Co operated quarries for road-building material and prepared bridging equipment for the field companies.